-BrightLife, a social enterprise by FINCA International, and FINCA Uganda, a microfinance deposit-accepting institution, launch a new product, called “Prosper,” to bring clean and affordable household energy and responsible financial services to Ugandan families.
+BrightLife, a social enterprise by FINCA International, and FINCA Uganda, a microfinance deposit-accepting institution, launch a new product, called “Prosper.”
+This product brings clean and affordable energy access and responsible financial services to Ugandan families.
 Under this program, Ugandan households may acquire solar home systems from BrightLife using pay-as-you-go (PAYGo) financing, build credit history and access savings, loan and other financial products from FINCA Uganda.

 FINCA launched its first program in Africa when it brought Village Banking™ to Uganda in 1992.
 Today, FINCA Uganda serves nearly 100,000 clients in a country where 67 percent of adults lack a financial institution account.

 Given FINCA’s extensive experience in the country, coupled with the fact that (at the time) nearly 90 percent of Ugandans lived without electricity, BrightLife was launched to bring life-enhancing energy products—solar lanterns, solar home systems and improved cookstoves—to help raise standards of living.
 Late last year, BrightLife achieved the milestone of impacting 100,000 lives in Uganda with clean, reliable and affordable energy.

 Even greater impact, however, is made possible by marrying access to energy with access to finance.
 That’s why BrightLife and FINCA Uganda joined forces to launch a new product, called Prosper.

 Announcing Prosper to Bring Energy and Financial Access to Ugandans

 A colorful ceremony was held in Masindi on March 7, 2019 to officially launch the Prosper product.
 More than 200 people were in attendance, including BrightLife and FINCA Uganda clients and staff, local community members and representatives from Financial Sector Deepening Uganda (FSDU).